 Terms & Conditions:

-SQIFF is a not-for-profit Festival which receives public funding for promoting and supporting LGBTQIA+ filmmakers and communities.
+SQIFF is a charity which receives public funding for promoting and supporting LGBTQIA+ filmmakers and communities.
 We will offer set screening fees for films received via submissions of £50 per screening for short films.
 Our Festival is ticketed on a sliding scale with free entry available to anyone who could not otherwise afford to come along.
 SQIFF is designed to be accessible to the most marginalised and exploited people within our LGBTQIA+ communities.

 We are looking for: